ibkevg/ibkevg.github.io/physics/_posts/2017-11-26-Problem-Mechanics-Morin-2.4.md

 <embed src="{{ site.url }}{{ site.baseurl }}/assets/svg/Mechanics-Morin-2.4-b.svg" type="image/svg+xml"/>
 </div>

+We choose the sign for the static friction force to oppose gravity, since our goal is for the combination of the friction and our applied force to counter the block's own weight.

 $$ \begin{align}
 \sum F_y = 0 &= \mu N + F \sin \theta - gM \tag{1} \label{eq:1} \\
 \sum F_x = 0 &= F \cos \theta - N \\